isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 Configuration flags are:

--  ``reservations-in-subnet`` - when set to true, it enables in-pool host reservation types.
+-  ``reservations-in-subnet`` - when set to ``true``, it enables in-pool host reservation types.
 This setting is the default value, and is the safest and most flexible.
 However, as all checks are conducted, it is also the slowest.
    It does not check against global reservations.
-This flag defaults to true.
+This flag defaults to ``true``.

--  ``reservations-out-of-pool`` - when set to true, it allows only out-of-pool host reservations.
+-  ``reservations-out-of-pool`` - when set to ``true``, it allows only out-of-pool host reservations.
 In this case the server assumes that all host reservations are for addresses that do not belong to the dynamic pool.
 Therefore, it can skip the reservation checks when dealing with in-pool addresses, thus improving performance.
 Do not use this mode if any reservations use in-pool addresses.
 Caution is advised when using this setting; Kea does not sanity-check the reservations against ``reservations-out-of-pool`` and misconfiguration may cause problems.
-This flag defaults to false.
+This flag defaults to ``false``.

 -  ``reservations-global`` - allows global host reservations.
 With this setting in place, the server searches for reservations for a client among the defined global reservations.
 If an address is specified, the server skips the reservation checks carried out in other modes, thus improving performance.
-   Caution is advised when using this setting; Kea does not sanity-check the reservations when ``reservations-global`` is set, and misconfiguration may cause problems.
-This flag defaults to false.
+   Caution is advised when using this setting; Kea does not sanity-check the reservations when ``reservations-global`` is set to ``true``, and misconfiguration may cause problems.
+This flag defaults to ``false``.

-Note: disabling all flags disables host reservation support.
+Note: setting all flags to ``false`` disables host reservation support.
    As there are no reservations, the server skips all checks.
 Any reservations defined are completely ignored.
 As checks are skipped, the server may operate faster in this mode.

 Since Kea 1.9.1 the ``reservations-global``, ``reservations-in-subnet`` and ``reservations-out-of-pool`` flags are suported.